-FIGURE 1.9 Gizmos for the transform tools
+FIGURE 1.10 Gizmos for the transform tools

-You can select the transform tools by clicking the icons in the main toolbar's Transform toolset (†) 1 or by invoking shortcut keys:
+You can select the transform tools by clicking the icons in the main toolbar's Transform toolset (or by invoking shortcut keys:

-W for Move
+W for Select And Move

-E for Rotate
+E for Select And Rotate

-R for Scale
+R for Select And Scale

-In a new scene, create a sphere by choosing Create ➤ Standard Primitives ➤ Sphere.
-In a viewport, click and drag to create the sphere object.
+In a new scene, to create a sphere, go to the menu bar at the top of the interface and choose Create ➤ Geometry ➤ Standard Primitives ➤ Sphere.
+Then in the perspective viewport, click and drag to create the Sphere object.
 Follow along as we explain the transform tools next.

-Move Invoke the Move tool by pressing W (or accessing it through the main toolbar), and your gizmo should look like the top image in Figure 1.9.
+Select And Move Invoke the Select And Move tool by pressing W (or accessing it through the main toolbar), and your gizmo should look like the top image in Figure 1.10.
 Dragging the X-, Y-, or Z-axis handle moves an object on a specific axis.
-You can also click on the plane handle, the box between two axes, to move the object in that two-axis plane.
+You can also click the plane handle, the box between two axes, to move the object in that two-axis plane.

-Rotate Invoke the Rotate tool by pressing E, and your gizmo will turn into three circles, as shown in the middle image in Figure 1.9.
-You can click on one of the colored circles to rotate the object on the axis only, or you can click anywhere between the circles to freely rotate the selected object in all three axes.
+Select And Rotate Invoke the Select And Rotate tool by pressing E, and your gizmo will turn into three circles, as shown in the middle image in Figure 1.10.
+You can click one of the colored circles to rotate the object on the axis only, or you can click anywhere between the circles to freely rotate the selected object in all three axes.

-Scale Invoke the Scale tool by pressing the R key, and your gizmo will turn into a triangle, as shown in the bottom image of Figure 1.9.
+Select And Scale Invoke the Select And Scale tool by pressing the R key, and your gizmo will turn into a triangle, as shown in the bottom image of Figure 1.10.
 Clicking and dragging anywhere inside the yellow triangle will scale the object uniformly on all three axes.
 By selecting the red, green, or blue handle for the appropriate axis, you can scale along one axis only.
 You can also scale an object on a plane between two axes by selecting the side of the yellow triangle between two axes.